-December 31
+December 31,

-2 (In millions) 2008
+2007 2008 2009

 (In millions)

-(111 HIIIIIOHS)

-\$ 1 \$ (11)
+Balance, beginning of year \$ 1 \$ (11) \$ (12)

+Tax Positions related to prior years:

+Additions 18

-(10) (1)
+Reductions (10) (1)

+Settlements (2)

+Tax Positions related to current year:

+Additions 2

-(2)
+Settlements (2)

-\$ (11) \$ (12)
+Balance, end of year \$ (11) \$ (12) \$ 6

-\$ \$ 1 \$ (10) (2) (2)

-The Company has approximately \$1 million of unrecognized tax benefits that, if recognized, would reduce the effective income tax rate for both 2007 and 2008.
-The Company recognizes interest and penalties as a component of income tax expense.
-The Company recognized approximately \$3 million and \$1 million of benefit for interest on uncertain income tax positions during 2007 and 2008, respectively.
-The Company accrued \$3 million and \$4 million of interest receivable on uncertain income tax positions at December 31, 2007 and 2008, respectively.
-The Company does not expect the amount of unrecognized tax benefits to change significantly over the next 12 months.
+CERC had approximately \$1 million, \$1 million and \$-0- of unrecognized tax benefits that, if recognized, would reduce the effective income tax rate for 2007, 2008 and 2009, respectively.
+CERC recognizes interest and penalties as a component of income tax expense.
+CERC recognized approximately \$3 million, \$1 million and \$1 million of benefit for interest on uncertain income tax positions during 2007, 2008 and 2009, respectively.
+CERC had an accrued balance of \$4 million and \$5 million of interest receivables on uncertain income tax positions at

+December 31, 2008 and 2009, respectively.
+CERC does not expect the amount of unrecognized tax benefits to change significantly over the next 12 months.

 Tax Audits and Settlements.
-CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 2003 tax year and the Internal Revenue Service (IRS) is currently at various stages of the examination process for tax years 2004 through 2007.
-The Company has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2008.
+CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 2005 tax year.
+CERC is currently under examination by the IRS for tax years 2006 and 2007 and is at various stages of the examination process.
+CERC has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2009.